Session 2: June 15 - 19 (Ages 8-18) - COMMUTER SPACE AVAILABLE ONLY (Registration closes 6/8/15)

 Parents and Young Football Players:

 There will be two practice sessions each day - one for offense, and one for defense.
 There will also be film and weight room sessions for older campers.
-Each camper will receive a daily schedule when they check-in during Sunday registration.
+Each camper will receive a daily schedule when they check-inon Sunday, June 14 (1:00-4:00pm).
+Camp days generally run from 8:30am-4:30pm, with Friday, June19 being a half-day 8:30am-12:00pm.

 For the younger camper 8-11 years old you can expect our camp to develop teamwork, flexibility, discipline and a sense of accomplishment.
-The older campers will have an emphasis on character development and leadership while learning the game of football.
+The older campers will have an emphasis onleadership development while learning the game of football.
 We will instruct technique, strategy and skills.
 Young athletes are starting to specialize at an earlier age and limited school seasons normally do not have the time and opportunity to learn and perfect techniques to a high level of proficiency.

 As always, our emphasis will be on individual fundamentals of the game, along with some group and team activities throughout the week.
 The entire Falcon coaching staff will be actively coaching all age groups, and each player will be coached on an offensive and defensive position.
 This is a non-contact camp.
 No pads or helmets will be worn!